rburkholder/apparition/docs/zigbee.md

   * installation instructions for linux
   * when installing with packages on Debian, needs Debian bookworm, as it has v18 node.js, buster only has version v12

+* for the user in which the zigbee application runs, the following groups need to be updated with the user name:
+  * add zigbee to tty, uucp, dialout groups